CamFlyerCH/FileShareUtils/README.md

 Property | Description
 ---------|----------
 Username | Username used to authenticate
-Client | The name (if reverse lookup is possible) or the IP address of the client Opens | The count of opened objects / files
+Client | The name (if reverse lookup is possible) or the IP address of the client (if not) ClientIP | The IP address of the client
+Opens | The count of opened objects / files
 TimeTS | Session duration in powershell timespan format Time | Session duration as a string in hours and minutes